 This post may contain affiliate links.
 Please read my disclosure.

 With just a few ingredients, you can make homemade butternut squash gnocchi that is tossed in a delicious brown butter sage sauce.
-Talk about fall comfort food.
+It is ideal for fall and offers a unique way to enjoy the flavors of the season.

-I'm a fan of gnocchi - from gnocchi carbonara to baked ricotta gnocchi.
+I'm a fan of gnocchi - from gnocchi carbonara to baked ricotta gnocchi to pesto gnocchi.

 There are two things during the fall that I'm all about - butternut squash and gnocchi.
 Well I'm about homemade gnocchi year round but I figured why not combine the two!